"Master of Pendulum" Yu-Gi-Oh Structure Deck Review

 Like many starter decks, Master of Pendulum offers three extra deck cards, and they're pretty good, though a lack of link monsters means you'll need to add some for additional extra deck zones.

 Synchro monster Meteorburst accepts any tuner/non-tuner combination and prevents opposing monsters from using effects during the battle phase.
 Xyz unit Absolute Dragon can negate attacks and field other Odd-Eyes cards, and fusion monster Rune-Eyes has great ATK, can make multiple attacks each turn, and is temporarily immune to effects if cast using a fielded pendulum monster as material.
-All useful cards that work well with the deck's theme.
+These are all useful cards that work well with the deck's theme.

 - Sky Iris